How To Get Rid of Thrift Store Smell From Clothes

 Baking Soda Bath

 Cover the perfumed clothes with baking soda and place them in a sealed container for a few days before washing.
+Leave the sealed container in a cool, dry place for a few days.

 Baking Soda Soak